ctfrancia/bcnchess/README.md

 - see list of tournaments
 - list a live or online tournament
 - shared tournaments through links
+- chat with people through the website

 ### Future goals
+*see issues to see what it currently there*
 - registered members can see who will be attending
 - create chess clubs
 - chess club managers can manage their clubs